davidlartey/Notes/markdown/posts/2014-gratitude-music.md

 -
 - published

 It has been another year of great music, this is me showing my gratitude for them.
 Especially these few.

 ###<a href="https://en.wikipedia.org/wiki/Rivers_in_the_Wasteland" target="_blank">Rivers in the Wasteland</a> ~ NEEDTOBREATHE
 > I'm the first one in line to die when the calvary comes

-I first heard <a href="#" target="_blank">Difference Maker</a> and <a href="#" target="_blank">Multiplied</a> but ended up loving every track on the album.
+I first heard <a href="https://www.youtube.com/watch?v=MzuEFN-blcw" target="_blank">Difference Maker</a> and <a href="https://www.youtube.com/watch?v=tMms-rlV2hk" target="_blank">Multiplied</a> but ended up loving every track on the album.

 Through out the year, the album has been a source of rememberance of God's love and presence during trying times - even when I'm unworthy of it.

 ###<a href="https://en.wikipedia.org/wiki/Anomaly_(Lecrae_album)" target="_blank">Anomaly</a> ~ Lecrae
 If you've been called weird before, this album is for you.
 For me, the album is about "facing your fears and be that someone different."
 You don't always see people coming out with the fears they have - including me, I've got loads of them - so when someone does, it's reassuring.
 Not to gain satisfaction but inspiration knowing someone is/has been on this journey before.

 One fear he touched is of *<a href="https://www.biblegateway.com/passage/?search=1+Corinthians+9:27" target="_blank">pushin' people right over the ledge [but] buckle under pressure.</a>* That fear of doing everything right but make a mistake that negates all.
 I pray - as he does - that God gives me the grace and strength to make it to the end.

 <a href="https://twitter.com/hashtag/Anomaly?src=hash" target="_blank">See other Anomalies</a>

 ###<a href="https:www.youtube.com/watch?v=dZ49_ZFFY88" target="_blank">Amazing Grace ~ Phil Wickham
 > This is amazing Grace, this is unfailing love